mrrusof/mrrusof.github.io/_posts/2026-05-13-add-sound-to-skyzone-04o-pro.markdown

-A known shortcoming of the Skyzone 04o Pro FPV goggles is lack of sound in some models.
+A known shortcoming of the Skyzone 04o Pro FPV goggles is lack of sound in some batches.
 In this article we explain how to overcome this issue by adding an electronic component that is missing from the factory.
 The goggles that we will use to illustrate the fix were purchased at the beginning of 2026, see Figure 1.
 Although the goggles are otherwise functional, the lack of sound is unexpected and